OPATP/GTFSwizard/README.md

 <img align="center" src="figs/exploregtfs.png" width="550"/></a>

 ## Service Patterns
-The concept of a `service_pattern` in **GTFSwizard** helps to address a common limitation of GTFS: its lack of a standardized way to distinguish distinct service patterns within the same route.
+The concept of a `service_pattern` in GTFSwizard helps to address a common limitation of GTFS: its lack of a standardized way to distinguish distinct service patterns within the same route.
 GTFS files can have multiple `service_ids` for trips within the same route on the same day, such as regular and extra services.
 However, GTFS does not inherently identify unique service patterns, _i.e._ unique set of `service_id`s.

 In `wizardgtfs` objects, the `dates_services` table is an extended feature that consolidates dates and associated `service_id`s into a single, organized table.
 This table is not standard in typical GTFS files but is added specifically in `wizardgtfs` objects.
 The `dates_services` table is structured so that each date is associated with a `list` of `service_id`s representing the transit services operating on that specific day.
-Essentially, every unique `list` of `service_id`s observed across dates defines a distinct `service pattern`.
+Essentially, each unique `list` of `service_id`s observed across dates defines a distinct `service pattern`.
+It is common to observe at least 3 service patterns: weekdays, saturdays and sundays.

 - Structure of `dates_services`: Each date in the `dates_service`s table has an associated `list` of `service_id`s, capturing the set of services active on that particular day.
 - Defining Service Patterns: A unique `service_pattern` is identified by a unique combination of `service_id`s operating on a given date.
 For instance, if two dates share the exact same `service_id`s, they are considered part of the same `service_pattern`.